 - Zip Pay makes $250 to $1000 available within minutes to the consumer’s account.
 Repayment can be made weekly, fortnightly or monthly and is built into a calendar in the App

-Category wise, ZipCo stands out with the bill payment and groceries gift card verticals.
+Category-wise, ZipCo stands out with the bill payment and grocery gift card verticals.

 Interestingly (pun intended), Zip also offers loans to businesses from $1,000 to $150,000.

-Here’s their 1 minute advertising vibrant and colourful video featuring Australian celebrities across categories such as fashion, food, surfing including Nick Kyrgios – internationally known for his bad temper on tennis courts.
+Here’s their 1-minute advertising vibrant and colorful video featuring Australian celebrities across categories such as fashion, food, surfing including Nick Kyrgios – internationally known for his bad temper on tennis courts.

 Laybuy is a New Zealand company founded in 2017 that went IPO on the Australia Stock Exchange in 2020 (ASX: LBY).
 Their merchant partners include JD Sports, Briscoes, Cotton ON, EB Games, Bed Bath & Beyond or Rebel Sports in the APAC region.